4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

 Here is an example on how you could utilize some of the :ref:`basic concepts<basic-concepts>` and utilities provided by :mod:`fourinsight.engineroom.utils` in your Python application.
-The example script will download two timeseries, 'A' and 'B', from the DataReservoir.io.
+This example script will download two timeseries, 'A' and 'B', from the DataReservoir.io.
-Then it collects the standard deviation of the two signals and a calculated variable, 'C'.
+Another variable, 'C', is then calculated from signal 'A' and 'B'.
+The script will collect the 1-hour standard deviation of each variable, and store it in Azure Blob Storage.

+A :class:`DrioDataSource` object is used to download the data group, 'A' and 'B', from the DataReservoir.io.
+The data is downloaded in 1-hour chunks using the :meth:`iter()` method and the :meth:`iter_index.date_range()` convenience function.

-In the example, :class:`PersistentJSON` is used to keep track of 'state' parameters, :mod:`ResultCollector` provides collecting and storing of results, and the :mod:`LocalFileHandler` facilitates 'pushing' and 'pulling' of text content to local files.
+:class:`PersistentJSON` is used to keep track of the state parameter, 'TimeOfLastIndex'.

-This example script could go into the `run.py` file of an EngineRoom application.
-See the :ref:`simple application example<simple-application>` for details on how to set up your first EngineRoom application.
+This state parameter tells the script which results it has already collected, so that the script can continue where it left off last time it ran.
+The state is stored persistently in a local file using the :class:`LocalFileHandler`.

+The :class:`ResultCollector` provides collecting and storing of results.
+Results are stored in an Azure Storage Blob using the :class:`AzureBlobHandler`.

 .. code-block:: python